Around 85 percent of Australians between 18 and 24 will get acne in their life. However, there’s more to this skin disease than meets the eye.

 At any age, you can see your GP about acne, especially if it’s affecting your enjoyment of life.
 Your GP may prescribe treatment, or refer you to a skin specialist.
 The sooner you see a medical professional, the quicker you can get on top of it and feel better, both inside and out.

-To chat with our doctors about your acne, you can book an appointment online.
+To chat with a doctor about your acne, you can book an appointment online.